Jan Woleński: Life

 Jan Woleński was born in Radom, Poland on 21 September 1940.
 His first interest was law and he began studies at Jagiellonian University in 1958.
 Soon philosophy drew his attention and by 1963 he was employed in the Department of State and Law as an assistant professor.
-He looked to analytical jurisprudence in the United Kingdom, and with the guidance of Professor Kazimierz Opalek, in 1968, he produced his thesis.
+He looked to analytical jurisprudence in the United Kingdom, and with the guidance of Kazimierz Opałek, in 1968, he produced his thesis.
 Continuing his ascent, he produced a Habilitation in 1972: Problems in the Interpretations of Law.
 In 1974 he straddled two positions: the Institute of Social Sciences at the Academy of Mining and Metallurgy, and lecturer on philosophy of science at the Institute of Philosophy at Jagiellonian University.

 Wrocław University of Science and Technology invited him to teach in their Institute of Social Sciences in 1979.
 As an opponent of the state socialism governing Poland, Woleński edited an underground bulletin Riposte.
 Though he was appointed director of the Institute, he was removed after four months for his resistance activities.
 The journal Studia Logica engaged him as editor from 1987 to 1993.
 It was in 1988 that he gained appointment to the Institute of Philosophy at his alma mater.
 He became professor ordinarius in 1990 and chair of the Department of Epistemology in 1994.

 Other editing positions include Synthese from 1990, The Monist from 1993, Studies in Eastern European Thought from 1993, Axiomathes from 1992, and the Synthese Library of Kluwer Academic.
 Woleński was president of the Polish Society of Logic and Philosophy of Science (1999 to 2002).
 "Jan Woleński has achieved success as a teacher and advisor, encompassing the supervision of fourteen doctoral dissertations.
 Among his graduates are professors of philosophy as well as of law."
+His doctoral students include Tomasz Placek, Katarzyna Kijania-Placek, Adam Chmielewski, Dariusz Łukasiewicz, Tomasz Kubalica and Andrzej Dąbrowski (philosopher).

 He is on the consulting board of the philosophy journal, Theoria.

 Institute Vienna Circle held a conference in 1997 on the Austro-Polish connections in logical empiricism.
 Woleński described the semantic theory of truth in his introductory essay, "Semantic Revolution – Rudolf Carnap, Kurt Gödel, Alfred Tarski".
 It was followed by a score of contributions from philosophers.
 Working with Eckehart Köhler, Wolenski edited the papers and the collection was published as Alfred Tarski and the Vienna Circle.

+In November 2004 he received Kraków Book of the Month Award for the book Granice niewiary.
 In 2013 Woleński was awarded the Prize of the Foundation for Polish Science for a comprehensive analysis of the work of the Lwów-Warsaw school and for placing its achievements within the context of international discourse in contemporary philosophy.

 Woleński was a plenary speaker at the second world congress on religion and logic held in Warsaw, June 18 to 22, 2017.
 He has continued academic involvement at the University of Information Technology and Management in Rzeszów Poland.